The One Page Marketing Plan

 Presenting the One Page Marketing Plan

-The One Page Marketing Plan comes together as the following template that you can download for free as a PDF, PowerPoint, Word or Excel file.
+The One Page Marketing Plan comes together as the following template that you can download as either a PDF or PowerPoint file.

 The template is intended to be a visual aid not only to display the content of your Marketing Plan, but also to brainstorm and capture it.